miekg/dreck/README.md

 ### Run

 Run allows for processes be started on the dreck server.
 For this the `run` feature must be enabled and runners must be defined in the OWNERS file.
+Only command *expanded* by an alias are allowed to run, this is to prevent `/run /bin/cat /etc/passwd` to be run accidentally.

+So for run to actually work, you'll need:
+1. to have aliases enable
+2. to have runners defined
+3. have an alias expand to a `/run` command

 ### Pull Requests